 Mount the bike on the stand and start turning the pedals while shifting gears.
 If you have difficulty switching to the higher gears then you need to tighten the ingress cable.

 To do that you need to turn the barrel adjuster in an anti-clockwise motion.
+You can learn more about adjusting bike gears here.

 6. Tighten the loose Bolts and Nuts